sjm-steffann/dhcpkit/docs/man/ipv6-dhcpd.ini-sip-servers.rst

 SIP Servers Address List option handler
 =======================================
-This option handler adds a :class:`SIPServersAddressListOption
-<dhcpkit.ipv6.extensions.sip_servers.SIPServersAddressListOption>` to replies where appropriate.
-It contains a list
-of SIP server addresses that the client can use.
+This option handler adds a :class:`.SIPServersAddressListOption` to replies where appropriate.
+It contains a list of SIP server addresses that the client can use.

 An example configuration for this option: